Does Bipolar Get Worse With Age? A Look at the Latest Research

 There are several reasons why bipolar disorder might get worse with age.
 Researchers believe that bipolar disorder changes the brain’s function and structure.
 Mania, in particular, is associated with damage to the brain.
 Studies have found that bipolar disorder is associated with changes in the frontal lobe in older adults with the disorder.
 The frontal lobe is involved in memory and decision-making.

-Bipolar disorder causes progressive damage to telomeres.
+Bipolar disorder may cause progressive damage to telomeres.
 Telomeres are protective caps on DNA strands.
 They impact memory and mood regulation.
 They are involved in bipolar memory loss.
 Researchers have found that telomeres get progressively shorter in the brains of people who have bipolar disorder.
 It is thought that the destruction (shortening) of telomeres is related, in part, to the worsening of bipolar disorder as a person ages.

 Additionally, the levels of an amino acid called N-acetylaspartate may decrease with age in people with bipolar disorder.
 This amino acid is involved in the regulation of memory and emotion.